Chewgithub/Chewgithub/README.md

 ## 🧑‍💻 About Me

-I'm a Process Data Engineer from Singapore passionate about building scalable data systems and intelligent applications.
+I'm a Data Engineer from Singapore passionate about building scalable data systems and intelligent applications.
 I enjoy working across the full data stack — from pipeline engineering to machine learning and deep learning.

 > 💡 A great technical solution isn't measured by its complexity — it's measured by the problem it eliminates.
 Good engineering starts with understanding the business deeply enough to know which problems are worth solving, and ends with something that creates real, measurable impact.
 A principle worth reminding myself of, every single time.